 What types of cameras do you use?
 How many?
 And where do you put them?

-We use professional 3-chip HD cameras.
+We use professional HD cameras.
 These allow us to achieve our first goal of being discreet during the wedding.
 At the same time, we can capture beautiful images with the advanced optics.
 Our basic package includes three ceremony cameras.
-We try to position ourselves towards the front of the church to get closer to the couple, but sometimes church restrictions limit our shooting angles.
+We try to position ourselves towards the front, but to the sides to get closer to the couple, without obstructing any guests.
+Occasionally church restrictions limit our shooting angles.

 How do you handle church’s limitations?

 While this is going to be your only wedding, there is a pretty good chance that we will be returning to this venue in the future for another.
-One of our first goals when we get to a ceremony site, is to talk with someone from the venue about where we can shoot.
+One of our first goals when we get to a ceremony site is to talk with the planner about where we can shoot.
 We always assure them that our style is discreet and professional.
 Some obstacles are beyond our control, but we almost always come to a compromise and we never interfere.

 Do you use lights?